department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/research-findings-add-01.md

 ## Key Findings

-### 1. The homepage is difficult to use with screenreaders
+### 1. The homepage is difficult to use with screen readers

 -   Different navigation methods produce inconsistent user experiences, page hierarchy and content perceptions of the VA.gov homepage. [see Case Study P1](#case-study-p1)